How To Get Maximum Performance

 The default settings are good enough for most use cases.

-Both knobs can be set from the shell before starting Python:
+Set the Rayon thread count from the shell before starting Python:

 export RAYON_NUM_THREADS=8